AnimeshKC/Tournament-Manager/sprintLog.md

 - Set up the React & Postgres frontend
 - Set up session authentication

-### 3-Time Commitment Goals

-`Projected time for this week: 7 hours`

 ### Week 3 Results

-`Time Spent: 5.5 Hours`

 This week laid the groundwork for the database logic the rest of the project will be built upon.
 I set up some dto validation, but ultimately, I didn't end up finishing a single feature.
 I must admit that the Nest.js pattern is still one I haven't fully settled into, so I haven't been the most efficient.

 I envision that I'll be able to spend more than double this amount of time in the upcoming week, as I have fewer commitments and have made some cuts to a few activities I dedicated time towards.

-Honestly, I'm doubtful that I'll finish the first agile iteration by the end of next week, but I'll aim for a light iteration; spending 4 weeks without anything deployed would be unfortunate.

 ## Sprint 4 (October 5 to October 11)